sacconazzo/gpio-rpi-van-battery-stats/README.md

 - install this repo in your rpi home (including Python dependencies manually)
 - create database and table `battery-snaps`
 - configure `.env` file like `.env.example`
-- configure your startup script in rp (example in `/etc/rc.local`) adding:
+- configure a startup script in your RPI (example in `/etc/rc.local`) adding:

 ```
 cd /{your-home}/gpio-rpi-van-battery-stats